Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 Dark-green leaves

-Move the Leopard Orchid to a brighter spot where it will receive very bright light with some morning or late evening direct sunshine or instal a grow light to supplement lighting if it is not adequate.
+Dark green leaves in Leopard Orchid indicate that the orchid is not getting enough light.
+The leaves of a Leopard Orchid that is receiving the correct amount of light should be light green.
+Move the orchid to a brighter spot where it will receive very bright light with 4-6 hours of morning or late evening direct sunshine or instal grow lights to supplement lighting if it is not adequate.

 Yellowish leaves